What is borderline personality disorder?

 How you cope in stressful situations

-If you’re diagnosed with BPD it’s a good idea to tell your family and trusted friends.
+If you’re diagnosed with BPD it’s a good idea to tell people you trust.
 This is because many symptoms of BPD affect relationships and treatment can be more effective if they’re involved.

 BPD treatment usually involves talking therapy to help you gain better control over your thoughts and feelings.
-These may include:
+Types of therapy may include:

 - Reviewed by: